 REQUIREMENT – You need private Spanish Medical Insurance Coverage!

-This is true for either the non-lucrative visa in Spain or the retirement visa in Spain.
-It is likely required for other Spain visas as well, but these are the two we mainly focus on.
-It is possible to purchase the non-lucrative visa health insurance Spain in advance, and we provide you the info we have available.
+This is true you do need health insurance for the non-lucrative visa in Spain, as well as for the retirement visa in Spain.
+It is likely required for other Spain resident visas as well, like the student visa.
+It is possible to purchase the non-lucrative visa health insurance in Spain in advance, and we provide you the info we have available.
 The healthcare in Spain for expats is good and with y our private health insurance, you will likely have access to a network of providers.
 Depending on where you live, you will find that many of the health networks are the same with several medical insurance companies.

-Time to show you our Research on private medical insurance
+Time to show you our Research on Non lucrative visa Spain health insurance

 After living in Spain for 1 year, it was time for us to apply for our Spanish resident card renewal.
-As part of this process, we needed to again show proof of finances as well as Medical Coverage.
-We started to do more research on Spanish Health Insurance for expats and found it to be much more affordable than the US options.
-We decided not to renew our Travel Insurance and instead purchase Medical Insurance from one of the Spanish Insurance companies.
+As part of this process, we needed to again show proof of finances as well as Medical Insurance coverage.

 Do your research about health insurance in Spain!

 Again we reached out to several and received quotes for our family of 4.
-To receive a quote for coverage, all they needed was our birth dates and passport numbers (or NIE number).
+To receive a quote for coverage, all they needed was our birth dates and passport numbers (or NIE number) and our contact info.
 Of course, you still have the varieties of coverage from your basic coverage to the mac daddy full hospitalization as well as various deductibles, in a network, out of network, etc.

 What did we choose for our health insurance plan in Spain?

-As of 2013, this was our plan – In the end, we selected the basic preventative coverage with Mapfre, which includes travel and dental.
-This also covers us for emergency medical around the world, including the US.
-We have already used the dental and it is great.
+In the end, we selected the basic preventative coverage with Mapfre, which included travel and dental.
+It also covered us for emergency medical around the world, including the US.
 In hindsight, I think this was the right option for us at the time.
-Our needs will change as we move on to Southeast Asia, so we will again go through an evaluation of our coverage needs for that time period.
+Our needs continued to change, so we we again went through the evaluation of our coverage and changed down the line.

-Upon our return to Spain in 2016 we again researched all of the options and selected DKV Seguros (this is great for the renewal, but not likely for initial visa application.
-They do require a Spanish bank account and address).
-We have full medical, hospitalization, and dental coverage for our family of 4, including 90 days of travel insurance outside of Spain.
+In 2015 we did more research and opted for DKV Seguros (They do require a Spanish bank account and address).
+We have full medical, hospitalization, and dental coverage for our family of 4.
+This is including 90 days of travel insurance outside of Spain.

-The Spanish Insurance companies we have received quotes from are listed below.
+The Spanish Insurance companies we have received quotes from or recommend are listed below.
 These are also the companies our clients have recommended to us as it is what they use and recommend.
-They all have online tools available for you to receive a quote and explain their varieties of coverage for healthcare in Spain.
+They all have online tools available for you to receive a quote.
+Each offers a variety of coverage for healthcare in Spain.